Connect with us

 Foton Kenya

-The plant will help Foton avoid paying the 25 per cent import duty on vehicles.
+The plant will help Foton avoid paying the 25% import duty on vehicles.
 PHOTO | COURTESY

 Beiqi Foton Motor Company, a Chinese vehicle manufacturer, is building a vehicle assembly plant in Nairobi to expand its operations in Africa.

-Scheduled for completion by May 2012, the Sh1.2 billion plant will consist of two production lines with a capacity to manufacture about 10,000 vehicles a year – making it one of the largest foreign direct investment by a Chinese company.
+Scheduled for completion by May 2012, the Sh1.2 billion plant will consist of two production lines with a capacity to manufacture about 10,000 vehicles a year – making it one of the largest foreign direct investments by a Chinese company.

 “Chinese vehicles are generally competitively priced but that aside, we shall invest heavily in service, parts, and distribution network to gain market share,” said Mr. Guo.

-Increased activity in the construction and trade sectors has boosted demand for light commercial trucks which Marshalls wants to exploit using the Foton Kenya brand that is one of the cheapest in that segment.
+Increased activity in the construction and trade sectors has boosted demand for light commercial trucks which Marshalls wants to exploit using the Foton Kenya brand which is one of the cheapest in that segment.

 Japan’s Toyota and India’s Tata are other vehicle manufacturers that have announced plans to build vehicle assembly plants in Kenya, a move that is expected to pile pressure on existing auto dealers and assemblers.